-- a minimum of \$17.92 per hour - a minimum of \$19.64 per hour - 3.
-Each program shall not result in the layoff of any employee covered by this Agreement and that the projects shall not replace work or services normally performed by employees covered by this Agreement. - 4.
-Any employees having the right of recall shall be recalled before a Youth Employment Program is implemented. - 5.
-Employee(s) hired under this Letter of Agreement shall not perform any regular bargaining unit work while their youth program is in effect.
+- 3. Each program shall not result in the layoff of any employee covered by this Agreement and that the projects shall not replace work or services normally performed by employees covered by this Agreement. - 4.
+Any employees having the right of recall shall be recalled before a Youth Employment Program is implemented, the District shall post all vacant positions for the upcoming year internally first before going external for those Employees from the Bargaining Unit who may qualify for these positions.
+Bargaining Unit members who are awarded a position shall continue to accumulate their average amount of hours worked from the past month from their previous position and pay Union dues. - 5.
+Employee(s) hired under this Letter of Agreement shall not perform any regular bargaining unit work while their youth program is in effect. - 6.
+In instances where a random draw is used in the selection process, the Union will be entitled to have an observer present.
+The Union Observer will be from the location where the draw takes place, if at all possible.